 - As the cakes cool, I suggest making the salted caramel.
 The salted caramel adds necessary flavor.
 We’ll use it as a filling and garnish.
 When ready to use in step 9, make sure the salted caramel isn’t too hot anymore.
 If it’s too hot, it will melt the frosting.
 If it’s too cool, it won’t drizzle.
 Let it cool for at least 30 minutes before using.
 If you prepared the salted caramel ahead of time and it became too cool or too thick, microwave it for 5-10 seconds or JUST until it’s drizzle-able again.
 (It won’t be too hot at this point.)
 You can also toast the pecans during this time, too.
 See recipe note.

-- Make the frosting: In a large bowl using a hand-held mixer or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 1-2 minutes.
+- Make the frosting: In a large bowl using a handheld mixer or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 1-2 minutes.
 Add confectioners’ sugar, remaining 1/2 cup of cooled burnt sugar syrup, vanilla extract, milk/cream, and salt.
 Beat on low speed for 30 seconds, then increase to high speed and beat until completely combined, about 2 minutes.
 Add more confectioners’ sugar if frosting is too thin or more milk/cream if frosting is too thick.
 Taste.
 Add more salt if desired.
 (I usually use 1/2 teaspoon of salt total.
 I like this frosting salty/sweet.)

-- Assemble and frost: First, using a large serrated knife or cake leveler, slice a thin layer off the tops of the cakes to create a flat surface.
+- Assemble and frost:ย First, using a large serrated knife or cake leveler, slice a thin layer off the tops of the cakes to create a flat surface.
 Discard (or crumble over ice cream!).
 If you have any leftover burnt sugar syrup, drizzle over leveled cakes.
 I usually don’t have any leftover, but this is a great place to use any last drops if you have some.
-Place 1 cake layer on your cake stand or serving plate.
+Place 1 cake layer on your cake stand, cake turntable, or serving plate.
 Using a large icing spatula, evenly cover the top with frosting.
-Drizzle 1/4 cup of salted caramel on top of the frosting.
+Drizzle 1/4 cup (73g) of salted caramel on top of the frosting.
 Top with 2nd cake layer.
 Refrigerate the cake for at least 30-45 minutes before finishing the frosting and garnish.
 The caramel inside the cake must “set.”
 After chilling in the refrigerator, spread the remaining frosting all over the top and sides.
-Run a bench scraper around the cake to smooth out the sides, if desired.
+Run aย bench scraper around the cake to smooth out the sides, if desired.
 Garnish with toasted pecans and more salted caramel.
 Slice and serve.

-- Cover leftover cake tightly and store in the refrigerator for up to 5 days.
+- Cover leftover cakeย tightly and store in the refrigerator for up to 5 days.

 Notes